psycopg/psycopg2/doc/src/extras.rst

     added |jsonb| support.
 In previous versions |jsonb| values are returned as strings.
 See :ref:`the FAQ <faq-jsonb-adapt>` for a workaround.

-Psycopg can adapt Python objects to and from the PostgreSQL |pgjson|_ and
-|jsonb| types.
-With PostgreSQL 9.2 and following versions adaptation is
+Psycopg can adapt Python objects to and from the PostgreSQL |jsons|_ types.
+With PostgreSQL 9.2 and following versions adaptation is available out-of-the-box.
-available out-of-the-box.
 To use JSON data with previous database versions (either with the `9.1 json extension`__, but even if you want to convert text fields to JSON) you can use the `register_json()` function.